urvihp1001/EventManager/README.md

                     date: result['date'],
                     userId: userId!,);
 ```

-## Testing the app
+### Testing the App

+#### Registration

+- **Create New Account:**
-Click on Create new account for a new user
+  Click on **Create New Account** to register as a new user.
-Register: Enter an email and a password containing more than 6 characters on the apt text-inputs.
+  Enter a valid email address and a password (minimum 6 characters) in the provided fields.
-It will lead you to a screen of event list

-Login:
-Enter your email and password of registration-click on login- you will be lead to Event List Screen
+  Upon successful registration, you will be navigated to the Event List screen.

-Logout:
+#### Login

+- **Sign In:**
+  Enter your registered email and password, then click **Login**.
+  Successful authentication will take you directly to the Event List screen.

+#### Logout

+- **Sign Out:**
+  On the Event List screen, tap the logout icon in the app bar.
-There is an icon to press on the event list screen, it will log you out and lead you to login screen
+  This will sign you out and redirect you back to the Login screen.

-### RSVP
+### Event Management & RSVP

+- **Create Event:**
+  Tap the **plus (+) icon** to open the event creation dialog.
+  Enter the event details and submit; the new event will appear as a card in the event list.

-- plus icon- enter details to create new event
+- **RSVP to Event:**
-- it shows up as a card on the list of events
-- to rsvp, there is a checkbox which when clicked updates the number of rsvp's
-- to delete an event, there is a delete icon
+  Each event card includes an RSVP checkbox.
+  Tapping the checkbox updates the RSVP count for that event in real time.

+- **Delete Event:**
+  Each event card has a delete icon.
+  Tap it to remove the event from the list.

-### Session persistence
+### Session Persistence

-- Flutter secure storage is storing the Firebase user token for each user
-- I have made use of an AuthWrapper that checks if user is already logged in in previous session and accordingly shows a login screen or event list.
+- **Automatic Login:**
+  User sessions are persisted using Flutter Secure Storage, which securely stores the Firebase user token.
+- **AuthWrapper:**
+  On app launch, the `AuthWrapper` checks if a user session exists:
+    - If the user is already authenticated, the app navigates directly to the Event List screen.
+    - If not, the Login screen is displayed.
-- This is done through Firebase auth
+- **Powered by Firebase Auth:**
-- To test, dont logout and close app
-- open app again and you will be on event list screen
+  All authentication and session management is handled via Firebase Authentication.

+To test session persistence, log in and close the app without logging out.
+Reopen the app, and you will be taken directly to the Event List screen.